ACTIVITIES FOR ALZHEIMER’S WAS ORIGINALLY PUBLISHED BY JOHN SCHMID ON JULY 21, 2009

 For most of us, music is a good trigger for reminiscing.
 An “oldie” on the radio has the power to transport us immediately back to a high school dance (remember sock-hops?), a first date (remember… of course you do), or a particularly memorable vacation.
 A funny thing about music is that it usually stirs up good memories, memories of happy times.
 There are exceptions, but this peculiarity is what makes reminiscence therapy such a good tool for us as caregivers to keep in our back pocket.

 Very often, an individual in the later stages of Alzheimer’s disease who is non-verbal and seemingly unresponsive will break into song, while listening to a familiar old standard.
 Often, that person will get all the words right as well as the tune.
 More importantly, her eyes will open; she will smile, and her whole being will be rejuvenated.
 If you are fortunate to ever witness such a music-inspired “resurrection” I promise you it will not only make your day; as a caregiver it will make your month!
 Maybe even your year!!
-You can see a video of just such a remarkable transformation on our music therapy page.
+You can see a video of just such a remarkable transformation on our music as therapy page.

 Age- and Stage- Appropriate Activities for Alzheimer’s